Saketkesar/Rewardsleet/README.md

 ## Contributors

-A special thanks to Dipyan Roy for suggesting the maximum delay of 10-15 minutes to avoid ID bans.
+A special thanks to Dipyan Roy for suggesting the maximum delay of 10-15 sec to avoid ID bans.
 Your input is greatly appreciated!

 Enjoy using Rewardsleet!